armeldemarsac92/armeldemarsac92/README.md

-I'm a developer passionate about everything from cloud infrastructure to the hardware it runs on.
-My main side project, Seeqr, is a clothing curation app built with C# and RabbitMQ.
+I'm a backend developer passionate about everything from cloud infrastructure to the hardware it runs on.
+My main side project, Seeqr, is a clothing curation app built with C#, React and RabbitMQ.
 When I'm not coding, I'm contributing to open-source projects like the Kong OIDC plugin, building custom water-cooled servers, or 3D printing.
 I'm always eager to learn how things work and solve real-world problems.
 You can reach me at armeldemarsac@gmail.com.

 ### 💻 Core Technologies & Tools